 E-government services enable citizens to conduct business and communicate with their local units of government and political subdivisions more efficiently and conveniently, allowing for greater civic participation and efficient use of public resources.
 These data show the connectivity and use of technology among political subdivisions in the community, compared to those in other communities participating in Connected Nation's Connected program.
-This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Orange County represent survey responses collected from February through March 2022.
-During this time, four Orange County government agencies responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
+Data from Comanche County represent survey responses collected between July 2022 and November 2022.
+During this time, three Comanche County government agencies responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and October 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.